PolomskiBartlomiej/spring-exception-handler/README.md

   ```
  **notes**

-  When in application is uses many `ControllerAdive` or `RestControllerAdive`, then spring registered all of them.
+  When `ControllerAdive` or `RestControllerAdive` is used more than once , then spring registeres all of them.
   If  `@ControllerAdvice` with an `@ExceptionHandler` for Exception gets registered before another
  `@ControllerAdvice` class with an `@ExceptionHandler` for a more specific exception,
   then first one will get called.
-  To avoids this problem , use '@Order' to control order of registering `ControllerAdiveBean` in Spring.
+  To avoid this problem , use '@Order' to control order of registering `ControllerAdiveBean` in Spring.

   _Reference_: https://stackoverflow.com/questions/19498378/setting-precedence-of-multiple-controlleradvice-exceptionhandlers

   # SOAP
-  In the Soap error handling is enabled by `SoapFaultMappingExceptionResolver` and override `customizeFault` method
+  In the SOAP error handling is enabled by `SoapFaultMappingExceptionResolver` and override `customizeFault` method

   ```
   public class SoapExceptionInterceptor extends SoapFaultMappingExceptionResolver {